 could have been used to forecast and prevent the tragedy."

-explosion of Flight 800 was followed by the most expensive airline
+in-flight explosion of Flight 800 was followed by the most expensive

-investigation in history.
-But the crash is still surrounded by a cloud
+airline investigation in history.
+But the crash is still surrounded by a

 that confined vapors in the fuel tanks can create a bomb-like

-But every time a plane blows up — TWA Flight 800 was the 14th fuel-tank
+But every time a plane blows up -- TWA Flight 800 was the 14th

-explosion on a commercial airliner in 35 years — the airline industry
+fuel-tank explosion on a commercial airliner in 35 years -- the airline

-has persuaded regulators to deal with symptoms and not the expensive
+industry has persuaded regulators to deal with symptoms and not the

-In this interview, WND’s Geoff Metcalf and Negroni probe the hotly
+In this Sunday's interview, WND's Geoff Metcalf and Negroni probe the hotly

 contested theories in an attempt to shed light on the real cause of TWA